 13. Vicar Amelia

-Think of Vicar Amelia as kind of a “Bell Gargoyles” moment in Bloodborne, a sort of skill check that demands you have the core fundamentals of the game down before proceeding.
-You may have bumbled your way past the Cleric Beast, and you may have gotten a bit lucky against Gascoigne, but you aren’t going to beat Vicar Amelia without some skill.
+Think of Vicar Amelia as a “Bell Gargoyles” moment in Bloodborne, a skill check that demands you have the core fundamentals of the game down before proceeding.
+You may have bumbled your way past the Cleric Beast and gotten a bit lucky against Gascoigne, but you aren’t going to beat Vicar Amelia without some skill.

-It is fairly standard, albeit difficult, fight until she gets below twenty-five percent health as she will then stop to cast a spell to regenerate her lost health.
+It is a fairly standard, albeit difficult, to fight until she gets below twenty-five percent health as she will stop casting a spell to regenerate her lost health.
 Throwing a Numbing Mist on her before or during her time in prayer will stop the healing process and make this fight much easier.

 You are certainly going to want to watch out for her grab attack from the front because nothing will kill you faster than that.
-You may also want to know how to do transform attacks at this pint as well.
+You may also want to know how to make transform attacks at this point.
 You may find a need for them again.